 The famous donor dominance principle:

-Donor dominance is the basic working principle behind the success of hair transplant procedure.
-When a hair follicle is extracted from the donor site and planted into the recipient site, it retains balding resistant characteristics of the donor site and stays at it new place for a long time.
-This is known as donor dominance principal, that unlike the original hair at the recipient area, the transplanted hair does not take effect of hair shedding hormones and stays there for longer time.
+Donor dominance is the basic working principle behind the success of hair transplant procedures.
+When a hair follicle is extracted from the donor site and planted into the recipient site, it retains balding resistant characteristics of the donor site and stays at its new place for a long time.
+This is known as the donor dominance principle, that unlike the original hair at the recipient area, the transplanted hair does not take effect of hair shedding hormones and stays there for a longer time.

 How the procedure is performed?